umich-vci/terraform-provider-bluecat/docs/resources/ip4_network.md

 - `name` (String) The display name of the IPv4 network.
 - `ping_before_assign` (Boolean) The network pings an address before assignment.
 - `traversal_method` (String) The traversal method used to find the range to allocate the network.
 Must be one of "NO_TRAVERSAL", "DEPTH_FIRST", or "BREADTH_FIRST".
+- `user_defined_fields` (Map of String) A map of all user-definied fields associated with the IP4 Network.

 ### Read-Only